christianhansenx/rpi-sound-machine/README.md

 ## Background idea of this project

 Sometimes there's a very low-frequency noise in my apartment, which I believe is coming from installations or equipment in the building.
-It's very disturbing.
+It can be very disturbing.
 This made my make this sound machine for playing relaxing sounds that help drown out the low hum.

 In general the issue about low-frequency hum is a quite widespread problem: [Noise & Health](https://journals.lww.com/nohe/fulltext/2004/06230/low_frequency_noise_and_annoyance.6.aspx)

 ## User Guide

-Connect Raspberry Pi to a loudspeaker (loudspeaker with aux input).
+Connect Raspberry Pi to a loudspeaker (loudspeaker with aux input).<br>
 *Note: in this user guide the Raspberry Pi hostname is **pisound** (it can be any name you choose).*